Wuziyi123/DATR/README.md

 ![Figure 2: Per-word visual attention maps for a sample image-text pair.
 The heatmaps indicate the regions of interest that the model prioritizes when matching specific textual queries with image fragments.](images/figure2.png)

-The Grad-CAM visualizations demonstrate that specific keywords (e.g., "girl", "bike") are correctly grounded to their corresponding image regions, confirming fine-grained cross-modal alignment.

 ## 📝 Citation